piyushahuja/piyushahuja.github.io/about.md

 ---
-layout: page
+layout: page-home
 title: About
 permalink: /about/
+section: Home
 ---

 I graduated from IIT Delhi in 2013 with a major in Mathematics and Computing.
 Prior to that, I was born and brought-up in Chandigarh, where I had my schooling at St. John's High.

-Starting October next year, I'd be reading Philosophy, Politics and Economics at Oxford University.
+Starting October 2014, I'd be reading Philosophy, Politics and Economics at University of Oxford.